NeilJustice/FileArb/README.md

 FileArb v0.10.0
 Creates an arbitrary number of text files or binary files containing an arbitrary number of lines, characters, or bytes.
-Optional suffixes for --bytes=<BytesPerFile>: B, KB, MB, GB, or TB https://github.com/NeilJustice/FileArb
+Optional suffixes for --bytes=<BytesPerFile> argument: b or B, kb or KB, mb or MB, gb or GB. https://github.com/NeilJustice/FileArb

 Usage: